Norwest survey: CEOs fear failure, feeling unqualified, and hiring the wrong people

 About half of these leaders meet with a personal trainer regularly, consult with an executive coach (32 percent), work with a wellness coach (32 percent), and see a therapist (22 percent).
 Aside from seeing wellness and business coaches, respondents also spend time learning from their peers.
 The vast majority (93 percent) socialize with other CEOs/founders a few times a month or more, and 27 percent do so multiple times a week.

 But CEOs/founders are under constant pressure to succeed.
-Ninety percent of CEOs/founders admit the fear of failure keeps them up at night more than any other concern.
-Other challenges CEOs/founders face include revenue growth (49 percent), raising capital (49 percent), and maintaining work-life balance (46 percent).
+Ninety percent of them admit that fear of failure keeps them up at night more than any other concern.
+Other challenges they face include revenue growth (49 percent), raising capital (49 percent), and maintaining work-life balance (46 percent).

 Starting a company is a huge undertaking, and few CEOs will feel equipped to handle everything that being an entrepreneur entails.
-CEOs/founders most wish they had more expertise in the hard skills of operations (53 percent), finance (51 percent), and sales (37 percent), prior to starting their business.
+CEOs/founders most wish they had more expertise in the hard skills of operations (53 percent), finance (51 percent), and sales (37 percent) prior to starting their business.

 Expertise in hard skills is not the only important factor when starting a company.
 Looking back, CEOs/founders realize they could have used greater expertise in certain soft skills, as well — primarily in public speaking (37 percent), planning and organizing (37 percent), and conflict resolution (37 percent).